 6. Dutch

-Along with Flemish and Africaans, Dutch is part of the low Franconian branch of the West Germanic language family.
+Along with Flemish and Africans, Dutch is part of the low Franconian branch of the West Germanic language family.

 Dutch is the third most spoken Germanic tongue after English and German.
 It is the official language of the Netherlands and Belgium.